cosmetic background

 Draw an upside-down egg shape on your paper and divide it into quarters by drawing a vertical line down the center of the head, which will divide the two halves of your person’s face.

-Next, draw a horizontal line halfway between the top of the head and the chin.
-You can draw the eyes here later on.
+Now, let’s draw the eyes along the horizontal line halfway between the top of the head and the chin:

 The latest from BIOWARS